mesosphere/dcos-commons/frameworks/template/README.md

 <a name="quick-start"></a>
 # Quick Start

-1. Install a DC/OS on your cluster.
+1. Install DC/OS on your cluster.
 See [the documentation](https://docs.mesosphere.com/latest/administration/installing/) for instructions.

-1. If you are using open source DC/OS, install a _SERVICENAME_ cluster with the following command from the DC/OS CLI.
+1. If you are using open source DC/OS, install _SERVICENAME_ cluster with the following command from the DC/OS CLI.
 If you are using Enterprise DC/OS, you may need to follow additional instructions.
 See the Install and Customize section for more information.

 	```
 	dcos package install _PKGNAME_